gofed/docs/architecture.md

 ```

 Each extractor specifies a set of json outputs it can provide.
-Client then uses a specification to correctly transform data to be sent to a storage.
+Act then uses a specification to correctly transform data to be sent to a storage.

-User should not assume given data are held together when stored (per data specification).
-Storage can separate data into smaller parts and store them into different storages.

 #### Analyzors